Skip to content

 What is the Effect of Frequency on Capacitive Reactance?

+The effect of frequency on capacitive reactance is straightforward: as the frequency of the alternating current (AC) signal increases, the capacitive reactance decreases.
 This means that a capacitor allows more current to flow through it at higher frequencies.
 Think of it like a gate that opens more easily for faster-moving traffic.

 At lower frequencies, the capacitor’s opposition to the flow of current is stronger, acting like a narrower gate.
 This behaviour is crucial in AC circuits, as it influences the amount of current that can pass through a capacitor and how it behaves in different electronic applications.